AdrianHorvath8/Pokedex/README.md

 ## Submission & Notes

-- You do not need any ENV variables to be able to run this API.
 - Make sure to run the population command before exploring the API.
 - You can explore all API endpoints through Django REST Framework's intuitive browsable interface, which provides instant documentation and testing capabilities for the robust backend services I've built.
 - Dockerized workflow is the recommended path for a clean start.